-• The paragraph entitled "Interest rate risks" on page 8 of the Base Prospectus is deleted and replaced as follows:
+• The paragraph entitled "Interest rate risks" on page 14 of the Base Prospectus is deleted and replaced as follows:

-"CADES is exposed to fluctuations in market interest rates given the substantial amount of net debt that it has to finance through the financial markets.
+"CADES is exposed to fluctuations in market interest rates given the substantial amount of net debt that it has to finance through the financial market.
 Adverse movements in interest rate levels may impact the Issuer's cost of future debt financing or refinancing and therefore have a negative effect on the financial condition of CADES.
-In order to reduce the effects of the fluctuations in market interest rates, CADES has implemented hedging arrangements by means of interest rate derivatives giving rise to margin calls.
-As at 31 December 2020, the breakdown of CADES' debt by interest rate type is as follows: 90.1 per cent. of the debt bears fixed rates, 2.4 per cent. floating rates and 7.5 per cent. rates indexed to inflation.
-In addition, the amount of margin calls paid and received, as at 31 December 2020 or interest rate and foreign exchange derivatives can be found in the balance sheet section (please refer to Note 3 on page 20 and Note 7 on page 26 of the annual financial statements for the year ended 30 December 2020 set out in full in the Base Prospectus immediately following page F-86).
-As a result, interest rate risk hedging generates a moderate liquidity risk concerning the margin calls and a credit risk with the banks counterparties to the swaps.
-Consideration of CADES' exposure to interest rate risk may also take into account that a potential increase of interest rates in a growth environment would imply additional revenues for CADES."
+In order to reduce the effects of the fluctuations in market interest rates, CADES has implemented hedging a rrangements by means of interest rate derivatives giving rise to margin calls.

+As at 31 December 2020, the breakdown of CADES' debt by interest rate type is as follows: 90.1 per cent. of the debt bears fixed rates, 2.4 per cent. floating rates and 7.5 per cents rates indexed to inflation.
+In addition, the amount of margin calls paid and received, as 31 December 2020, for interest rate foreign exchange derivatives can be found in the balance sheet section (please refer to Note 3 on page 20 and Note 7 on page 26 of of the annual financial statements for the year ended 30 December 2020 set out in full in the Base Prospectus immediately following page F-43).
+As results, interest rate risk hedging generates a moderate liquidity risk concerning the margin calls and a credit risk with the banks counterparties to the swaps.
+Consideration of a growth environment would imply additional revenues for CADES".

-• The paragraph entitled "Exchange rate risk" on page 9 of the Base Prospectus is deleted and replaced as follows:
+• The paragraph entitled "Exchange rate risk" on page 15 of the Base Prospectus is deleted and replaced as follows:

 "CADES is exposed to the risk of losses on capital borrowed in currencies other than Euro.
-As at 31 December 2020, CADES' debt profile, broken down by currency, was as follows: 77.8 per cent. of CADES' tradable debt was Euro-denominated, 19.7 per cent. was U.S. Dollar-denominated, and 2.5 per cent. was denominated in other currencies.
+As at 31 December 2020, CADES' debt profile, broken down by currency, was as follows: 77.8 per cent. of CADES' tradable debt was Euro-denominated, 19.7 per cent. was U.S. Dollar denominated, and 2.5 per cent. was denominated in other currencies

 CADES maintains a programme of hedging arrangements in respect of its issues of debt instruments denominated in currencies other than Euro by means of derivatives in order to manage exchange rate risk.
-CADES's general policy is to systematically hedge foreign currency debt issuances through micro-hedging swaps, which exchange future foreign currency cash flows for future euro cash flows.
-As at 31 December 2020, the amount of margin calls paid and received for interest rate and foreign exchange derivatives can be found in the balance sheet section (please refer to Note 3 on page 20 and Note 7 on page 26 of the annual financial statements for the year ended 30 December 2020 set out in full in the Base Prospectus immediately following page F-86).
+CADE's general policy is to systematically hedge foreign currency debt issuances through micro-hedging swaps, which exchange future foreign currency cash flows for future euro cash flows.

+As at 31 December 2020, the amount of margin calls paid and received for interest rate and foreign exchange derivatives can be found in the balances sheet section (please refer to Note 3 on page 20 and Note 7 on page 26 of the annual financial statements for the year ended 30 December 2020 set out in full in the Base Prospectus immediately following page F-43).

 This policy generates a moderate liquidity risk concerning the margin calls, as CADES is only exposed to margin calls rather than directly to movements in exchange rates, and a credit risk with the banks counterparties to the swaps."

-• The paragraph entitled "The revenues of CADES from the social security taxes it receives may vary" on page 9 of the Base Prospectus is deleted and replaced as follows:
+• The paragraph entitled "The revenues of CADES from the social security taxes it receives may vary" on page 15 of the Base Prospectus is deleted and replaced as follows: